getbubblenow/bubble/docs/activation.md

 ## Sign In to Admin Account
 After performing activation, refresh the web page that opened when the server started.
 You should see a login page.

-You can now login as the admin user using the email address `root@local.local` and the password from your `activation.json` file.
+You can now login as the admin user using the email address (`name`) and password from your `activation.json` file.

 ## Launch Time
 Activation is complete!
 Ready to [launch a Bubble](launch-node.md)?